Daniel-IRYIVUZE/task_management_group_8/README.md

 # **Task Manager CLI Application**

-This is a command-line based Task Manager application developed using **Node.js** and **MongoDB**, applying solid **Object-Oriented Programming (OOP)** principles.
+This is a command-line-based Task Manager application developed using **Node.js** and **MongoDB**, applying solid **Object-Oriented Programming (OOP)** principles.
 It allows users to manage tasks directly from the terminal through an intuitive interface powered by **Inquirer.js**.
 The project emphasizes clean, modular design and collaborative development best practices.

 ---

 ## **Project Overview**

 The application was developed as a group assignment with a focus on software design, backend logic, and teamwork.
-It supports full CRUD operations—**Create**, **Read**, **Update**, and **Delete**—alongside search and filter capabilities.
+It supports full CRUD operations **Create**, **Read**, **Update**, and **Delete** alongside search and filter capabilities.
 All task data is stored persistently using **MongoDB**, ensuring information is retained across sessions.

 OOP principles such as **encapsulation**, **modularity**, and **abstraction** were at the core of the design, resulting in a maintainable and extensible codebase.
 Team members collaborated on feature development, testing, error handling, documentation, and project planning.